gadjaoute/academic-kickstart/content/authors/admin/_index.md

 bio: I have over 4+ years of work experience in the healthcare and life sciences industry.
 In my current master’s I have refined my statistical and visualization skills (e.g.,Python, R, Shiny and Tableau) and learned machine learning models (e.g., regression, decision trees, neural networks, clustering, web-scraping, sentiment analysis, topic models) to marry with my subject matter expertise in the life sciences.
 I am looking to leverage my knowledge and experience into a role as a data scientist/analyst.

 interests:
+- Bioinformatics
-- Deep Learning
+- Translational Research
 - Applied Machine Learning
+- NLP
+- Data visualization
 - Recommendation Systems
-- Data visualization
-- NLP
-- Translational Research
-- Bioinformatics
-- Psychotropics drug development

 education:
   courses: